 Under ARS §13-2921, a person commits intentional, knowledgeable harassment if the person:

-Harassment is typically a class 1 misdemeanor and punishable by up to a year in jail and fines up to $2,500.
-Part of the consequences for being convicted with harassment is putting in place an order of protection, so that both parties will remain separate.
+This charge is typically a class 1 misdemeanor and punishable by up to a year in jail and fines up to $2,500.
+Part of the consequence of being convicted is placing an order of protection so that both parties will remain separate.

-Aggravated harassment, stemming from an order of protection violation or being charged with harassment after previously convicted of domestic violence offenses, can result in a year and half prison sentence.
+Aggravated harassment, stemming from an order of protection violation or being charged with harassment after previously convicted of domestic violence offenses, can result in a year and a half prison sentence.
 Stalking someone by causing fear for another person’s safety (along with the safety of their family) can result in three and a half years in prison.
-Because harassment charges can carry such severe punishments, it is important to acquire legal assistance from our expert Scottsdale criminal defense lawyer, Ryan M. Garvey.
+Because these charges can carry such severe punishments, it is important to acquire expert legal assistance from our expert Scottsdale criminal defense team.

 Don’t let harassment charges permanently damage your reputation and your life.
 Our legal team is capable of conducting our own investigation of the facts of your case in order to obtain exculpatory evidence, which can be used in your favor.
 With twenty years of legal experience and an excellent record of success, Sonoran Law Group is prepared to protect your rights in a court of law.
 We serve clients in Chandler, Gilbert, Glendale, Mesa, Phoenix, Scottsdale, Tempe, Maricopa County & surrounding areas.